 - How was she perceived?

-- What was her brand position in the minds of her clients?
+- What brand position did she want in the minds of her clients?

 - What message was she trying to convey?

-- What were her business goals and objectives?
+- How to identify her business goals and objectives?

-One thing that was clear was her brand promise: excellence — in client service, in artistic delivery, in ease of execution.
+Her brand promise was clear: excellence — in client service, artistic delivery, and ease of execution.

 The Rebranding Process

 After conducting a SWOT analysis, competitive analysis, and a brand assessment, we got to work.

 Who was her competition: Any “seasoned” voiceover artist.

 How were they presenting themselves: Based on the research, I found that, like Debbie, most other seasoned voiceover artists (like Susan Bennett) were using a microphone in their brand identity, so that was the first thing to go (after all, we wanted to differentiate her).